lxb007981/Neural-Network-Playground/README.md

 # A Neural Network Based Image Classifier Using C++

 ## Overview
-- A toy Neural Network-based linear image classifier.
+- A toy Neural Network-based image classifier using OpenCV.
 It is designed to be trained on any grayscale dataset.

 ## Dependencies and Installation
 - C++ >= 17